matias-io/csi2532-project/Backend.md

 The basic idea of an API is like a simple website URL which you can access and it will return data.

-That being said, you can access some simple and interesting API's, such as `https://v2.jokeapi.dev/joke/Any?flags=flag-value
+That being said, you can access some simple and interesting API's, such as ` https://v2.jokeapi.dev/joke/Any?flags=flag-value ` (Ps, I did not build or currently / have ever manage this endpoint, so if there is anything it says which you do not agree with, please visit ` https://v2.jokeapi.dev/ ` for more help. )

 It's an API which will give you jokes, I added what some  flags to a API url looks like.